CICCIOSGAMINO/logicat-heart-beat/README.md

 ==================
 [TOC]

 Simple node.js, snap heart beat for Firebase cloud.
+This is polling health checking service based on a timestamp value updated by the device on firebase cloud.
+Every device has a single ID on the cloud, and when the interval trigger the check the device update the timestamp field on firebase cloud.

 ## snap serial
 The device serial id is connected to snap serial, every snapd installation has an unique serial.